Super Eagles captain Ekong retires from international football before AFCON 2025

 Super Eagles captain William Troost-Ekong has announced his retirement from international football days before the 2025 Africa Cup of Nations.

-Troost-Ekong's role in the team has grown limited over time as new young players are emerging in his position and his performance begins to drop.
+Troost-Ekong's role in the team has grown limited over time as new young players are emerging in his position, and his performance has begun to drop.

 Benjamin Fredrick has particularly limited the captain's playing time and has delivered brilliant performances, which makes the coach's preference unquestionable.